-The authors examined 6138 colorectal polyps which were diagnosed using the JNET classification before endoscopic resection or surgery from March 2015 to September 2018.
-The histopathological diagnosis of the 6138 polyps were 979 hyperplastic polyps, 244 sessile serrated polyps, 4642 LGIN, 214 HGIN or S-SMC, and 59 D-SMC.
-Five thousand six hundred twenty-four polyps were diagnosed with high confidence.
+The authors examined 6138 colorectal polyps that were diagnosed using the JNET classification before endoscopic resection or surgery from March 2015 to September 2018.
+The histopathological diagnosis of the 6138 polyps were 979 hyperplastic polyps, 244 sessile serrated polyps, 4642 LGIN, 214 HGIN or S-SMC and 59 D-SMC.
+The total number of polyps diagnosed with high confidence was 5624.
 The high confidence rate was 91.6%.
-The relation between the JNET classification (with or without confidence level) and the histopathological diagnosis is shown in Table 1.
+The relationship between the JNET classification (with or without confidence level) and the histopathological diagnosis is shown in Table 1.
 Rate of correspondence between each JNET type and the histopathological diagnosis was 85.4%.

-PREVIOUS REPORTS ABOUT THE DIAGNOSTIC PERFORMANCE OF THE JAPAN NARROW BAND IMAGING EXPERT TEAM CLASSIFICATION
+PREVIOUS REPORTS ABOUT THE DIAGNOSTIC PERFORMANCE OF THE JNET CLASSIFICATION

 Three articles about the diagnostic performance were reviewed in this study.
 These articles and our study are summarized in Table 2[9-11].

-Sumimoto et al[9] conducted a retrospective analysis of 2933 colorectal lesions (136 hyperplastic polyps/sessile serrated polyps, 1926 LGIN, 571 HGIN, 87 S-SMC, and 213 D-SMC).
-The accuracy of type 1, 2A, 2B, and 3 were 99.3%, 77.1%, 78.1%, and 96.6% respectively.
+Sumimoto et al[9] conducted a retrospective analysis of 2933 colorectal lesions (136 hyperplastic polyps/sessile serrated polyps, 1926 LGIN, 571 HGIN, 87 S-SMC and 213 D-SMC).
+The accuracy of types 1, 2A, 2B and 3 were 99.3%, 77.1%, 78.1% and 96.6%, respectively.

-Komeda et al[10] performed a retrospective image evaluation study in 199 colorectal lesions (14 hyperplastic polyps/sessile serrated polyps, 127 LGIN, 22 HGIN, 19 S-SMC, and 17 D-SMC).
-The accuracy of type 1, 2A, 2B, and 3 were 98.5%, 90.9%, 87.4%, and 94.0%, respectively.
-They also analyzed of the relation between the macroscopic type and the diagnostic performance.
-They concluded that the JNET classification was useful for the diagnosis of hyperplastic polyps, sessile serrated polyps, LGIN, HGIIN and D-SMC, but not S-SMC.
+Komeda et al[10] performed a retrospective image evaluation study in 199 colorectal lesions (14 hyperplastic polyps/sessile serrated polyps, 127 LGIN, 22 HGIN, 19 S-SMC and 17 D-SMC).
+The accuracy of types 1, 2A, 2B and 3 were 98.5%, 90.9%, 87.4% and 94.0%, respectively.
+They also analyzed the relationship between the macroscopic type and the diagnostic performance.
+They concluded that the JNET classification was useful for the diagnosis of hyperplastic polyps, sessile serrated polyps, LGIN, HGIN and D-SMC but not S-SMC.

 Minoda et al[11] conducted a retrospective image evaluation study of 40 colorectal lesions involving 22 doctors (11 experts and 11 non-gastrointestinal trainees).
-The average diagnostic accuracy was 76.6% for the experts and 61.4% for the trainees, though the relation between the JNET classification and the histopathological diagnosis was not disclosed.
+The average diagnostic accuracy was 76.6% for the experts and 61.4% for the trainees, though the relationship between the JNET classification and the histopathological diagnosis was not disclosed.
 They concluded that the JNET classification was useful for differentiating malignant polyps from benign ones for every doctor.
 They also revealed orientation and training were necessary to use this system adequately even for experienced colonoscopists.

-THE DIAGNOSTIC PERFORMANCE OF THE JAPAN NARROW BAND IMAGING EXPERT TEAM CLASSIFICATION
+THE DIAGNOSTIC PERFORMANCE OF THE JNET CLASSIFICATION

 The diagnostic performance is important in determining the treatment strategy.
-In particular, the three differentiations: neoplasia (type 2A) vs non neoplasia (type 1), malignant neoplasia (type 2B, 3) vs benign neoplasia (type 2A), and deep submucosal invasive cancer (type 3) from other neoplasia (type 2A, 2B).
-The details of each diagnostic performance are shown in Table 3-5.
+The three differentiations are: neoplasia (type 2A) vs non-neoplasia (type 1), malignant neoplasia (types 2B and 3) vs benign neoplasia (type 2A) and D-SMC (type 3) vs other neoplasia (types 2A and 2B).
+The details of each diagnostic performance are shown in Tables 3-5.
 We analyzed the diagnostic performance for each differentiation in our study and the previous reports.
-Minoda’s report was excluded in these analyses, since necessary details and relations were not disclosed.
+Minoda et al[11] was excluded in these analyses because necessary details and relationships were not disclosed.

-Neoplasia (type 2A) vs non neoplasia (type 1)
+Neoplasia (type 2A) versus non-neoplasia (type 1)

 The diagnostic performance in differentiating neoplasia (type 2A) from non-neoplasia (type 1) is directly associated with the necessity of endoscopic treatment.
 Type 2A polyps should be resected by polypectomy.
 However, it is usually not necessary to resect type 1 polyps.
-The sensitivity, the accuracy and the negative predictive value (NPV) were 98.1%-99.8%, 88.8%-99.0%, and 88.9%-99.1%, respectively.
+The sensitivity, the accuracy and the negative predictive value were 98.1%-99.8%, 88.8%-99.0% and 88.9%-99.1%, respectively.
 According to this classification, endoscopists can identify almost all neoplasia.

-In high confidence cases, counting 93.1% among all polpys, they were high enough to enable “Detect InSpect ChAractrise Resect and Discard strategy”, according to “Preservation and incorporation of valuable endoscopic innovations initiative” from American Society For Gastrointestinal Endoscopy[12,13].
+In high confidence cases, counting 93.1% among all polyps, they were high enough to enable “Detect InSpect ChAractrise Resect and Discard strategy” according to “Preservation and incorporation of valuable endoscopic innovations initiative” from the American Society For Gastrointestinal Endoscopy[12,13].